Windellama

 It has a strong community with its own local monthly newspaper the "Windellama News", an active Historical Society, Progress Association, monthly farmer's market, Windellama Public School Parents and Citizens Association and Rural Fire Brigade.

 Windellama Community Hall

 Windellama Community Hall, built in 1926, is the local community event centre where local markets and gatherings are held.

 The Windellama Hall Markets are held here every third Sunday of each month, and hosted by the Windellama Progress Association and Hall Incorporated.

 The Windellama Hall has also been designated by the NSW Rural Fire Service as a Neighbourhood Safer Place during bushfires.

 Windellama Rural Fire Brigade

 Established in 1942, Windellama Rural Fire Brigade has always been at the forefront of rural firefighting including one of the first brigades to use radios for fireground communications in 1946.

-The Windellama Rural Fire Brigade has five firefighting appliances, over 100 volunteer members and responds all year round to bushfires, grass fires, structure fires, motor vehicle crashes and assisting in police and ambulance operations.
+The Windellama Rural Fire Brigade has five firefighting appliances, over 100 volunteer members and responds all year round to bushfires, grass fires, structure fires, motor vehicle crashes, flood rescues and assisting in police and ambulance operations.